oracle-livelabs/analytics-ai/generative-ai-agent-oda/introduction/introduction.md

 * Create Object Storage Buckets, and upload custom PDF documents in those buckets
 * Setup & configure Generative AI Agent Service (Knowledge Bases and Agents)
-* Setup & configure Functions to connect to Generative AI Agent Service
 * Setup & configure ODA as an LLM powered chatbot
 * Setup & configure Visual Builder as a frontend channel for ODA
 * Test out the features and capabilities of this ATOM application